Chromosome Painting: how recombination mixes ancestral colors: Introduction

 and we assume that $\alpha>0$ (or equivalently that the coordinates of $z$ are pairwise distinct).
 For $r \in \{0,\ldots,n\}$, we denote by ${\cal P}_z^r$ the set of partitions of $z$ containing $n+1-r$ blocks.
 We say that the partitions in ${\cal P}_z^r$ are of order $r$.
 In particular, the only partition in ${\cal P}_z^0$ is $\pi_0:= \{\{z_0\}, \ldots, \{z_n\}\}$, the partition made of singletons.
 Recall that, if $\pi \in \pP_z^r$, it can be obtained from the finest partition $\pi_0$ by $r$ successive coagulation events.
 For example, the partition $\{\{z_0\}, \ldots, \{z_i,z_j,z_k\}, \ldots, \{z_n\}\}$ is of order 2 and can be obtained from the finest partition in three different ways:

-Intuitively, when $\rho \gg 1$ or $\alpha \gg1$, fragmentation occurs much more often than coalescence so the partition made of singletons is the most likely configuration and the probability of a partition decreases with its order.
+Intuitively, when $\rho \gg 1$ or $\alpha \gg1$, fragmentation occurs much more often than coalescence so, at stationarity, the partition made of singletons is the most likely configuration and the probability of a partition decreases with its order.
 We define a ``coalescence scenario of order $r$'' as a sequence of partitions $(s_k)_{0\le k \le r}$ such that $s_0 = \pi_0$ and for $1 \le k \le r$, $s_k$ is a partition of order $k$ that can be obtained from $s_{k-1}$ by a single coagulation event.
 For any partition in $\pi \in {\cal P}_z^r$, ${\cal S}(\pi)$ is the set of coalescence scenarios of order $r$ such that $s_r = \pi$.

 For $\pi \in \pP_z^r$, let $b_1, \ldots, b_{n+1-r} $ be the blocks of $\pi$.
 We denote by $C(\pi)$ the cover length of $\pi$ defined as: In particular, the cover length of $\pi_0$ is equal to 0.
 Notice that $C(\pi)$ is the total rate of fragmentation from state $\pi$ divided by $\rho$.
-It is important to recall that $\pi$ is not necessarily an interval partition so that $C(\pi)$ can be greater than $C(\{\{z_0, \dots, z_n\}\})$, i.e., each block of the partition can be formed of several disjoint intervals carrying the same color.
-Also each color (i.e., block) corresponds to a distinct ancestor.
-The part of the chromosome of this ancestor corresponding to blocks of another color that were not inherited from this ancestor and is called ``trapped material'' in \cite{WH}.
+It is important to recall that $\pi$ is not necessarily an interval partition so that $C(\pi)$ can be greater than $C(\{\{z_0, \dots, z_n\}\})$, i.e., each block of the partition can be formed of several disjoint intervals carrying the same color. {In \cite{WH} the authors call ``trapped material'' the non-ancestral material enclosed between two ancestral segments (or intervals). ``Trapped material'' is the reason why $C(\pi)$ can be greater than $C(\{\{z_0, \dots, z_n\}\})$. }

 Let $s = (s_k)_{0 \le k \le r}$ be a scenario of coalescence of order $r$, with $1\le r \le n$.
 We define the energy of $s$, $E(s)$ as

 In words, the energy of a scenario is the product of the total fragmentation rates (divided by $\rho$) at each step.
 Finally, define